blackbox-ghost/DOGE-CIV3X/README.md

-# DOGE-CIVIX
+# DOGE-CIVex
-Track actions taken by the Department of Government Efficiency using the BB-G CIVIX tool
+Track actions taken by the Department of Government Efficiency using the BB-G CIVex tool